PagerDuty/incident-response-docs/docs/resources/anti_patterns.md

 ## Getting everyone on the call.

-Believe it or not, we used to page every single engineer at PagerDuty when we had a SEV-2 incident.
+Believe it or not, we used to page every single engineer at GetYourGuide when we had a SEV-2 incident.
 If a SEV-2 happened at 3am, then we'd be paging the entire engineering department at 3am.
 There a few reasons we went down this path,

 1. When the company was smaller, there were only a few engineers.
 So this process worked well, since you really did need every engineer on the call.
 1. Rather than triaging an incident and then having to page in additional people, if everyone is on the call to begin with then the thinking was that we'd get a faster response.